Pehlu Khan lynching: ‘We have lost faith in law,’ says victim’s son after acquittal of accused

 “We have lost faith in law,” Pehlu Khan’s eldest son Irshad Khan said.
 “For the past two and a half years, we were waiting for justice.
 We thought that justice would be delivered and it will give peace to my father’s soul but instead our hopes are shattered.”

 “We had all the necessary evidence to prove that my father was beaten to death by a mob,” Irshad Khan said.
 “The police had also collected the necessary evidence including the postmortem report.”
-The son said the family was sure the accused would be convicted.
+He said the family was sure the accused would be convicted.

-Irshad Khan added that the family will appeal against the verdict in the High Court.
+Irshad Khan added that his family will appeal against the verdict in the High Court.
 “We will study the judgement when we get a certified copy of the order, most likely on August 16,” he said.

-The victim’s uncle, Hussain Khan, said justice had not been done, The Hindu reported.
+The victim’s uncle Hussain Khan said justice had not been done, The Hindu reported.
 “If not all, we hoped the court would hold at least two or three of them responsible for his murder,” Hussain Khan said.
+Hussain Khan said he had raised Rs 3 lakh to fight the case despite their financial constraints.

-Hussain Khan said he had raised Rs 3 lakh to fight the case despite financial constraints.
 However, no member of the family was present in court when the judgement was delivered.
 The uncle suspected something amiss after the family’s lawyer did not answer phone calls on Wednesday evening.
 Hussain Khan said he was afraid Pehlu Khan’s sons would now be arrested in a case of alleged cow slaughter.

 The Congress government in Rajasthan has said that it will appeal against the verdict.